eppursimuove9/E-commerce-Sales-Analysis/README.md

 ## 📂 Repository Structure

+-   `Assets`: Visualizations.
+-   `Online Retail.xlsx`: The raw dataset used for the analysis.
+-   `README.md`: This file provides an overview of the project.
 -   `ecommerce_analysis.ipynb`: The main Jupyter Notebook containing all the Python code, analysis, visualizations, and detailed explanations.
--   `Online Retail.xlsx`: The raw dataset used for the analysis.
 -   `requirements.txt`: A list of the necessary Python libraries to run the notebook.
--   `README.md`: This file provides an overview of the project.

 ---